MAKOMO/mongo2neo4j/README.md

 % mongo2neo4j -h
 ```

-See [Script Arguments](https://github.com/MAKOMO/mongo2neo4j/wiki/Script-Arguments) for the full list of available arguments.
+See [Script Arguments](https://github.com/MAKOMO/mongo2neo4j/wiki/Script-Arguments) for the full list of available arguments and the [example](example/README.md) documenting the workflow of mongo2neo4j using randomly generated sample data.

 NOTE: *if the [APOC plugin](https://neo4j.com/docs/apoc/) is installed in the Neo4j DB, the faster and memory-effective `apoc.periodic.iterate` method is used to generate nodes and sublabels.*